dougschallmoser/nat-park-rev-sinatra-app/spec.md

     User input validations are included as shown in the post and user models with validation of presence and uniqueness.
 - [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) Validation failures are displayed to user with error messages as shown in the posts_controller and users_controller files.
-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+    The readme includes all necessary requirements as shown in the readme.md file.

 Confirm
 - [x] You have a large number of small Git commits